njfio/fluent_cli/README.md

-# Fluent CLI
+Here's a concise and engaging description for the Fluent CLI tool, suitable for inclusion in the GitHub repository README or the repository description.
+This description highlights the core functionality, key features, and intended user base:

+---

+## Fluent CLI: Streamline Your Workflows with Precision and Ease

-Fluent CLI is a powerful command-line interface designed to interact seamlessly with the FlowiseAI workflows.
-It provides a flexible and efficient way to handle complex workflow interactions and automation tasks directly from the command line.
+**Fluent CLI** is an advanced command-line interface designed to interact seamlessly with multiple workflow systems like FlowiseAI, Make, and Zapier.
+Tailored for developers and IT professionals, Fluent CLI facilitates robust automation, simplifies complex interactions, and enhances productivity through a powerful and configurable command suite.

-## Features

-- **Dynamic Configuration**: Fluent CLI utilizes a JSON-based configuration system that enables dynamic adjustments of workflow parameters.
-- **Advanced Logging**: Detailed debugging and logging capabilities to trace and optimize interactions.
+### Key Features:
+- **Multi-Service Integration**: Connect effortlessly with services like FlowiseAI, Make, and Zapier to automate and manage workflows across different platforms.
+- **Dynamic Configuration**: Utilize JSON-based configurations to dynamically adjust command parameters, making your workflows flexible and adaptable to changing needs.
-- **File Handling**: Support for uploading and downloading images and handling files asynchronously within the workflow interactions.
+- **Enhanced File Handling**: Support for uploading images and files directly through the CLI, integrated smoothly with asynchronous operations to boost performance.
-- **Environment Variable Integration**: Automatic decryption and integration of environment variables for secure operations and transportable configurations.
+- **Secure Environment Interaction**: Automatic handling of environment variables and secure token management ensures that your operations are safe and your data is protected.
-- **Extensible**: Easy to extend with additional commands and configurations.
+- **Rich Output Options**: From pretty-printed markdown to code block only or structured JSON outputs, get the data you need in the format you prefer, directly in your terminal.
+- **Interactive Inputs**: Fluent CLI handles stdin inputs gracefully, allowing for interactive user sessions and seamless piping from other commands.
+- **Autocomplete Workflow Names**: Fluent CLI includes autocomplete for all the configured workflow names which makes calling any of the workflows just a few keystrokes away.
+- **Versionable Secure Vault**: Fluent CLI is integrated with [amber](https://github.com/fpco/amber), as a secure vault for configuration information.

+### Designed For:
+- **Developers and System Administrators** who require a reliable tool to manage and automate workflows across various platforms.
+- **DevOps Teams** looking for a versatile tool to integrate into continuous integration and deployment pipelines.
+- **Tech Enthusiasts** and professionals who benefit from streamlined command-line tools to enhance their operational efficiency.

+Fluent CLI is more than just a tool—it's your next step towards efficient and scalable workflow management.
+Jumpstart your automation with Fluent CLI today!

+---

 ## Installation